HelenHelene/eportfolio/SSD/SSD_Unit10.md

 # Unit 10: From Distributed Computing to Microarchitectures

-Welcome to Week 10, in which we will consider the variety of system architectures which exist today, from monolithic deployments to microservices, virtualisation, and containers.
-We will gain an appreciation of the reasons why the architectures have evolved in the manner that they have and recognise the security problems which can become problematic in each.
-As we have increasingly moved towards more distributed modes of operation, the surface which can be attacked increases.
-Intelligent techniques to protect the data that is being transported across these systems is needed, further increasing the drive for system security.
+During this unit, we investigated the evolution of system architectures, ranging from traditional monolithic deployments to modern microservices, virtualisation, and containers.
+We explored how these architectures have developed over time and examined the unique security challenges they present, particularly in distributed environments.
+As the operational landscape shifts towards distributed systems, we recognised the increased attack surface and the need for intelligent techniques to protect data in transit.
+The unit also focused on encryption methods and key distribution patterns, as well as the vulnerabilities specific to virtualised environments.

-In this unit we shall:
- - Explore the evolution of system architectures, from distributed systems to microservices.
- - Examine the strengths and weaknesses of the variety of approaches to distributed systems.
- - Define the security attacks which are specific to virtual environments.

 ### Learning Outcomes
-On completion of this unit you will be able to:
+By the end of this unit, I was able to:

- - Describe a variety of distributed systems, and the pattern in which they evolved.
+ - Describe the evolution of distributed systems and how patterns in architecture have changed over time.
+ - Discuss the strengths and weaknesses of various distributed approaches, including monolithic, microservices, and virtualisation.
- - Discuss the security attacks that distributed systems, in particular, are vulnerable to.
+ - Identify and describe security attacks specific to virtual systems and distributed environments.
- - Understand the ways in which virtual systems need to be protected due to the specific nature of attacks on them.

-The content this week continues to examine the importance of developing secure software, this time from the perspective of distributed systems and the specific challenges which come from operating in a remote manner.
-Security techniques are therefore expanded this week through the consideration of encryption, for example, and the patterns used to distribute encryption keys, in addition to the nature of attacks that are specific to virtualised environments.
-This week helps to bring the module content to a more timely and relevant mode of operation, that of being distributed.
+ - Understand how distributed systems can be protected using encryption techniques and secure virtualisation practices.

 ### Artefacts and Collaborative Discussion
-As part of my e-portfolio, I participated in collaborative discussions and completed the following activities, which are documented in the provided link:
+As part of this unit, I engaged in collaborative discussions and completed the following activities to reinforce my understanding:

 [Collaborative Discussion 1 - Cryptography Case Study - TrueCrypt-SummaryPost](SSD_Unit10_Summary.pdf)